KAI1179/DCGD/README.md

 - Our models are at <https://github.com/megvii-research/mdistiller/releases/tag/checkpoints>, please download the checkpoints to `./download_ckpts`

-- If test the models on ImageNet, please download the dataset at <https://image-net.org/> and put them to `./data/imagenet`

   ```bash
   # evaluate teachers
   python3 tools/eval.py -m resnet32x4 # resnet32x4 on cifar100